bgamari/ghc-wiki-import/new-ghci-debugger.md

 ```

-This will activate the breakpoint which corresponds to the *smallest* breakable expression which encloses the source location: line 12, column 7, if such an expression exists.
+This will activate the breakpoint which corresponds to the *smallest* breakable expression which encloses the source location on line 12, column 7, if such an expression exists.
 If no such expression exists the debugger will report an error message and no breakpoints will be set.